 (e) nominating directors, reviewing the structure and operation of the Board, selecting the Board’s chairman and lead independent director (as applicable), and overseeing effective corporate governance.

 Independence of Directors

 At least a majority of the directors must be independent, and no more than three of the directors may be not independent under ePlus’ independence standards set forth in Exhibit A, which are consistent with NASDAQ’s director independence standards.

 The Board believes that the Company should not enter into paid consulting arrangements with independent Directors, excluding service by an independent Director on any regularly constituted advisory board of the Company for which such Director receives standard fees of less than $50,000 per annum.

 Guideline No. 15

 Non-management directors may serve on no more than five for-profit boards (including the Company’s Board).
-The Chief Executive Officer and other Executive Officers may serve on no more than three for-profit boards (including the Company’s Board).
-In addition, prior to accepting an invitation to serve on another for-profit board, directors and executive officers shall advise the Corporate Secretary, who will then advise the Chairman of the Board, the Lead Independent Director and the Chair of the Nominating and Corporate Governance Committee.
+The Chief Executive Officer and other Executive Officers may serve on no more than two for-profit boards (including the Company’s Board).
+In addition, prior to accepting an invitation to serve on another for-profit board, directors and executive officers shall advise the Corporate Secretary, who will then advise the Chairman of the Board and the Chair of the Nominating and Corporate Governance Committee.
 Additionally, the Nominating and Corporate Governance Committee and the Board will take into account the nature of and the time involved in a Director's service on other boards in evaluating the suitability of new Directors and incumbent Directors for election (or re-election) to the Board and making its recommendations to shareholders.

 Membership and Candidate Selection